From The Theme

-Sam Wineburg is the Margaret Jacks Professor of Education and of History (by courtesy), is the founder and Executive Director of the Stanford History Education Group and Stanford's Ph.D. program in History Education.
-HI current research includes; New forms of assessment to measure historical understanding, The creation of Web-based environments for the learning and teaching of history and Longitudinal study on the development of historical consciousness among adolescents in three communities.
+Sam Wineburg is the Margaret Jacks Professor of Education and of History (by courtesy), is the founder and Executive Director of the Stanford History Education Group and Stanford’s Ph.D. program in History Education.
+Current research includes: new forms of assessment to measure historical understanding, the creation of Web-based environments for the learning and teaching of history and a longitudinal study on the development of historical consciousness among adolescents in three communities.

 Laura Moorhead is a doctoral student in the Learning Sciences & Technology Design program at Stanford’s Graduate School of Education.
 Her research interests consider the design and structuring of information, particularly in regard to primary source material, research, and scholarship.
 She works to improve educational practice in the areas of primary sources and technology and to help people find new ways of combining critical literacy and open access.

 Molly Bullock is a doctoral student in the Learning Sciences & Technology Design program at Stanford’s Graduate School of Education.
 Her research interests include the integration of Design Thinking into K-12 education, particularly the emerging utility of the design process relative to the Common Core State Standards in Language Arts and Mathematics.
 Molly is also interested in the role of technology in K-12 mathematics instruction, particularly the affordances of interactive technologies and what makes them similar and different from current non-digital classroom practices and interventions.